tony-reddington/goodfoodmood/README.md

  * The website is made up of 5 x pages.
 2 of which are only visible to a user when they create a profile.
  * #### Home page
    * The Home page is made up of a brand logo and navigation bar along the top of the page.
 The navbar scrolls with the user to help them keep on track.
 The navigation bar changes to a hamburger button on smaller screens.
-   * A background image appears below the navbar with a welcome message overlay in the centre.
+   * A background image is displayed with a welcome message overlay in the centre.
-   * Recipes are retrieved from MongoDB and displayed in a card view showing the user an overview of the recipe name, image and description.
+   * Recipes are retrieved from MongoDB and displayed in a card view showing the user a recipe overview that displays the recipe name, image and description.
 A button can then be clicked to view the full recipe.
    * Social media icons for Twitter, Facebook and Instagram appear in the footer.
  * #### Login page
    * A form is displayed over the main background image with inputs for a user to enter their username and password.
    * A button then checks that the username and password exists within the MongoDB database and returns a flash message.
-   * Once successful the user will have access to their profile page and an the Add Recipe button.
+   * Once successful the user will have access to their profile page and an the Add Recipe navbar link.
  * #### Register page
-   * A form is displayed over the main background image with inputs for a user to enter their username,password and a field to verify their entered password.
+   * A form is displayed over the main background image with inputs for a user to enter their username,password and an input field to verify their entered password.
-   * A button then adds the username and password to the MongoDB database if successful and returns a flash message above the form.
+   * A button then adds the username and password to the MongoDB database and if successful, returns a flash message above the form.
-   * The user will then have access to their profile page and an the Add Recipe button.
+   * The user will then have access to their profile page and an the Add Recipe navbar link.
  * #### Profile page
    * A welcome "username" message appears over the main background image.
-   * The users uploaded recipes are retrieved from MongoDB and displayed in cards.
+   * The users uploaded recipes are retrieved from MongoDB and displayed in cards displaying the recipe name and image.
    * The cards house 2 x buttons for editing and deleting the users recipes and both activate modal pop ups.
-   * The editing modal display's a form showing all the data the user previously input allowing them to make edits or additions where requiredwith a button along the bottom to submit the changes to MongoDB.
+   * The editing modal display's a form showing all the data that the user previously added allowing them to make edits or add recipe info where required with a button along the bottom to submit the changes to MongoDB.
-   * The delete modal displays a warning to users to confirm that their intention is to delete with a button on the bottom which deletes the recipe from MongoDB.
+   * The delete modal displays a warning to users to confirm their intention to delete with a button on the bottom which deletes the recipe from MongoDB.
  * #### Add Recipe page
-   * The add recipe page contains an user instruction and button to activate a form modal.
+   * The add recipe page contains an user instruction and button to activate a form modal to add a recipe.
-   * The add recipe form modal displays provides a user with labels and fields to enter their recipe.
-The add recipe button at eh end of the form submits the recipe to MongoDB that will in tirn be displayed on the homepage and on their profile.
+   * The add recipe form modal displays labels and fields for the user to add their recipe.
+The add recipe button at the end of the form submits the recipe to MongoDB that will in turn be displayed on the homepage and on their profile.

 ### Features for future implimentation
  * Different sections for meal types